Skip to content

 Causes & Risk Factors for Lung Cancer

-There are a variety of factors that can increase your risk of lung cancer.
-While there are some obvious risk factors, such as smoking and exposure to certain chemicals like asbestos, other risk factors aren’t quite as well-known.
+There are many factors that can increase your risk of lung cancer.
+While some risk factors may be more obvious, such as smoking and exposure to certain chemicals like asbestos, others aren’t quite as well-known.

 Signs & Symptoms Lung Cancer

 Unfortunately, lung cancer can happen to anyone.
-Whether you’re young or old, a smoker or non-smoker, RMCC wants you to have all the information you need to be on the lookout for lung cancer symptoms.
+Whether you’re young or old, a smoker or non-smoker, it’s important to be on the lookout for lung cancer symptoms.

 Biomarker Testing for Non-Small Cell Lung Cancer

-Patients with non‑small cell lung cancer may undergo biomarker testing to identify genetic mutations or protein overexpression that can guide targeted or immunotherapy selection based on the tumor’s molecular profile.
+If you’ve been diagnosed with non‑small cell lung cancer, Rocky Mountain Cancer Centers offers biomarker testing to identify genetic mutations or protein overexpression that can guide targeted or immunotherapy selection based on the tumor’s molecular profile.

 Stages of Lung Cancer